 12. Freelancing is not for everyone

-It takes a certain type of crazy to love EVERYTHING about freelancing, since it comes with so much hard work and mental stress, but listen – everyone in this world can’t just start their own businesses.
-That’s not the ultimate goal for everyone, and this day-to-day lifestyle is not fun for everyone either.
-It’s not supposed to.
+It takes a certain type of crazy to love EVERYTHING about freelancing, since it comes with so much hard work, uncertainty and mental stress, but listen – you’re not a cooler person for being a freelancer or starting your own business.

-I’ll definitely reccommend to try it out if you’ve ever wondered what freelancing is like – but you’re definitely not weak or just ” sheep” or whatever the heck they call it on social media if you work a 9-5 job.
+I definitely reccommend trying it out if you’ve ever wondered what freelancing is like – but you’re definitely not weak or just ” sheep” or whatever the heck they call it on social media if you work a 9-5 job.

 13. Get your taxes together